 Gardeners in need of quick privacy hedges love quick growing Leyland cypress (x

 Cupressocyparis leylandii).
 When you plant them in an appropriate location and provide good culture, your shrubs may not suffer from Leyland cypress diseases.
 Read on for information about the main diseases of Leyland cypress trees, including tips on treating diseases in Leyland cypress plants.

 Preventing Leyland Cypress Diseases

 Prevention is easier than cure when it comes to diseases of Leyland cypress trees.
 Your first, best step toward keeping these attractive evergreens healthy is planting them in appropriate sites.

 The second step is giving them the best care.
 A healthy, vigorous plant shakes off problems with more ease than a stressed plant.
-And Leyland cypress disease treatment is often impossible or ineffective.
+Leyland cypress disease treatment is often impossible or ineffective.

 If your shrubs are ill, you’ll have to learn something about the different Leyland cypress diseases to figure out what’s wrong.
 Diseases of Leyland cypress generally fall into three categories: blights, cankers, and root rots.

 The symptoms of needle blight diseases include needles browning and dropping.
 Usually, this begins on the lower branches.
 These are fungal diseases, and the spores spread from branch to branch by rain, wind, and tools.

 Placing the shrubs far enough apart to allow air and sun to get through the branches helps prevent needle blight.
 If it’s too late for prevention, prune out infected branches.
 Thorough application of a fungicide helps but is difficult on tall specimens.

 If your Leyland cypress needles turn red-brown or you see cankers on the trunks or branches, the shrubs may have a canker disease, like Seiridium or Botryosphaeria canker.
 Cankers are dry lesions, often sunken, on stems and branches.
 Surrounding bark can show a dark brown or purplish discoloration.